Is Your LGBTQ Teen Struggling With Identity and Social Issues?

 But, you still may have questions or concerns…

-I think that therapy could help, but I’m concerned about costs.
+We think that therapy could help, but I’m concerned about costs. .

-This is your life and wellbeing.
-Addressing your LGBTQ issues now may prevent a host of life-long problems and patterns from continuing into adulthood.
-The investment in your emotional health may not only address the related identity, relationship, and self-esteem issues, but also alleviate future struggles and keep potential unhealthy coping patterns and behaviors from being entrenched.
-Addressing these identity and social issues in therapy now can help you feel better about yourself and strengthen your ability to develop lasting, healthy relationships now and throughout life.
+This is your child’s life and wellbeing.
+Addressing your teen’s LGBTQ issues now may prevent a host of life-long problems and patterns from occurring as he or she leaves your home and enters adulthood.
+The investment in your teen’s emotional health may not only address the related identity, relationship and self-esteem issues, but also alleviate future struggles and keep potential unhealthy coping patterns and behaviors from being entrenched.
+Addressing identity and social issues in therapy now can help your teen feel better about his or herself and strengthen his or her ability to develop lasting, healthy relationships now and throughout life.

-Many people come to BPS having worked with other therapists who were not trained to work specifically with young adult LGBTQ issues or who they couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct a referral assessment and match you with a therapist who is trained and experienced to work with LGBTQ young adults and whose personality is a good match for yours.
-Once you find that good match, making a commitment to yourself may be one of the most valuable investments there is.
-Imagine feeling and functioning better on a regular basis – now and in the long-term – and ask yourself what that’s worth.
+Many people come to BPS having worked with other therapists who were not trained to work specifically with adolescent LGBTQ issues or who their teen couldn’t relate with – which is a waste of time and money.
+At BPS, we’ll conduct a increase the likelihood of a good fit, BPS offers an online therapist directory and match your teen with a therapist who is trained and experienced to work with LGBTQ teens and whose personality is a good match for your child’s.
+Once you find that good match, making a commitment to your teen may be one of the most valuable investments there is.
+Imagine your child feeling and functioning better on a regular basis – now and in the long-term – and ask yourself what that’s worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find a resource to help offset cost.

-We encourage you to schedule a referral assessment with a BPS therapist, trained by Dr. Jan Hittelman.
-We will work with you to determine what your specific issues are and ensure a good match between you a BPS therapist in terms of personality, style and expertise.
+To increase the likelihood of a good fit, BPS offers an online therapist directory which will help you to determine what your teen’s specific issues are and to ensure a good match between you, your teenager and a BPS therapist in terms of personality, style and expertise.

-You can also check out our free, online therapist directory, which will match you and with a therapist who has expertise working with young adults on LGBTQ issues.
+Check out our free, online therapist directory, which will match you and your child with a therapist who has expertise working with teenagers and LGBTQ issues.